Women Artists

 Elena’s Style

 Elena Luksch-Makowsky was growing as an artist but also as a person.
 She developed her unique style.
 At the time she nurtured a tomboyish look, wearing her full red hair loose, with a red beret.
-Obviously, she was striving for “male” freedom.
+She was striving for “male” freedom.
 Even in her marriage she clearly defined her wills and needs.
 She had a written agreement with her future husband Richard Luksch that she could visit Russia whenever she wanted without his approval.
 Another important thing for her was that they continued to work as independent artists.

 Success in Vienna

 Elena married Richard Luksch, an Austrian painter and sculptor, in June 1900.
-After that they moved to Vienna, where they both engaged in the Vienna Secession.
+After that, they moved to Vienna, where they both engaged in the Vienna Secession.
 Elena regularly took part in their exhibitions until the split in 1905.
 She was the only female artist with her own Vienna Secession monogram, but she didn’t have the right to vote.
 However, her artistic abilities were impressive.
-She participated in their exhibitions shoulder to shoulder with male colleagues such as Koloman Moser and Josef Hoffman.
+She participated in their exhibitions shoulder-to-shoulder with male colleagues such as Koloman Moser and Josef Hoffman.

 Elena Luksch-Makowsky, Ver Sacrum (Self-portrait with her son Peter), 1901